NickGrunert/master-thesis/modules/03_truth_compare.typ

     However, a notable distinction between the two implementations lies in the methodology employed for handling unmatched segments.
     As illustrated by the implementation in @fig:truth_compare:hungarian_error, there is a discrepancy in the calculation of scores between the approaches.
-    While the two approaches are similar in general, the new implementation utilizes unmatched segments to calculate #abr("FP") and #abr("FN"), a feature not present in the older approach.
+    While the two approaches are similar in general, the new implementation utilises unmatched segments to calculate #abr("FP") and #abr("FN"), a feature not present in the older approach.
     Initially, an unmatched predicted surface was excluded from the #abr("FP") calculation due to the negligible impact of oversegmentation on the algorithm's performance.
     The algorithm would only need to address the issue of undersegmentation, as this would result in fewer prompts than the number of truth surfaces.
-    In the subsequent implementation using the #abr("HMA"), however, this concept is no longer utilized due to reevaluation of the approach.
+    In the subsequent implementation using the #abr("HMA"), however, this concept is no longer utilised due to reevaluation of the approach.
     The objective is to ascertain the validity of the concept in relation to the ground truth.
     Consequently, the penalization of erroneous surfaces in terms of undersegmentation is required to ensure the integrity of this endeavor.
     In the alternative, the score of segmentations could be overestimated to a considerable degree.